sswietoniowski/learning-go/projects/00_mini/08_discord_bot/README.md

 go build . && ./08_discord_bot
 ```

-If you want to add some extra dependencies to the project, you might need to run the following command (as we are using Go modules and vendoring) afterwards:
+If you want to add some extra dependencies to the project, you might need to run the following command (as we are using Go modules and vendoring) afterward:

 ```bash
 go mod tidy && go mod vendor
 ```

-Provided that you've configured Discord properly, you should be able to interact with the bot in a Discord server.
+Given that you've set up Discord properly, you should be able to interact with the bot in a Discord server.

-In my case, I've created a bot called `simple-bot` and I can interact with it by mentioning it in a message.
+In my case, I've created a bot called `simple-bot`, and I can interact with it by mentioning it in a message.

 ### Usage